You can reach us by most methods of transport, and we look forward to welcoming you to our gorgeous part of the world.

 You can catch the special AD 122 Hadrian's Wall bus which runs from Easter to the end of October, to all the sites along the Wall - Vindolanda, the Roman Army Museum at Carvoran, Housesteads, Chesters and Birdoswald.
 You can use your bus pass on this service.

-Arriving by car via the M6 or A1, exit onto the A69 truck road which runs from Carlisle to Newcastle.
+Arriving by car via the M6 or A1, exit onto the A69 trunk road which runs from Carlisle to Newcastle.

-There are a mixture pay and display and free car parks across the Heart of Hadrian’s Wall.
+There are a mixture of pay and display and free car parks across the Heart of Hadrian’s Wall:

 - Corbridge has pay and display parking in the heart of the town as well as a large car park situated just over the bridge, with easy access to the town centre.

 - Hexham has numerous car parks, some of which are free, however, you generally need to display a parking disc.
 Discs cost £1 and are available in many businesses around Hexham, including the Wentworth Leisure Centre in Wentworth Carpark.
 The Wentworth Carpark is by far the largest carpark and is within a few minutes walk of the Market Place.